SamuRoj/AREP_Taller_6/README.md

 The architecture has three primary components:

-- **Server 1:** Apache Server
-The Apache server serves an asynchronous HTML + JavaScript client over a secure connection using TLS.
+- **Server 1:** Apache server that serves an asynchronous HTML + JavaScript client over a secure connection using TLS.
 Client-side code will be delivered through encrypted channels, ensuring data integrity and confidentiality.

 - **Server 2:** Spring Framework
 The Spring server will handle backend services, offering RESTful API endpoints.
 These services will also be